flameshine/store/README.md

 # store

-<h3>Implementation of a great online marketplace with shopping cart functionality</h3>
+<h3>Implementation of a great online marketplace with the shopping cart functionality</h3>